cultureamp/kaizen-design-system/.changeset/nice-taxis-sell.md

 "@kaizen/select": minor
 ---

 Add isAnimated prop to FilterMultiSelect MenuLoadingSkeleton.
+Setting this to true animates all the child loading skeletons.